 First, FALR publishes professional and student articles for the benefit of scholars and practitioners.
 Contributions are composed of scholarly pieces, symposium papers, and novel, interesting essays regarding the First Amendment.
 All articles pass a rigorous cite-checking and editing process through our Staff Members, Editorial Board, and Executive Board.

 FALR publishes Fall, Winter/Symposium, and Spring issues.
-They are made available both on the FALR website and in legal databases after publication.
+They are made available on the FALR website, and on HeinOnline, Lexis, and Westlaw after publication.
 All three issues are normally published in one annual volume at the end of the Spring semester.

 Second, FALR holds an annual symposium every Fall to gather together renowned scholars to debate and discuss current issues of First Amendment Law.
 In the past, scholars have analyzed Fake News, Free Speech and Higher Education, as well as, Net Neutrality and the First Amendment.

 Third, FALR takes full advantage of the Internet Age to reach a broader audience.
-FALR regularly publishes First Amendment Newsflashes and student-written blog posts.
-The bi-weekly Newsflashes serve to highlight recent high-profile First Amendment news stories in a quick, one-stop-shop format.
+FALR regularly publishes student-written blog posts.
 The blog posts are written by our Staff Members and serve as an opportunity for them to write about a First Amendment topic of interest or current event in a more casual style than FALR’s normal scholarly publications.
 Additionally, FALR maintains a presence on social media sites including Facebook and Twitter.

 For more information or to submit an article, please refer to our Submissions or Contact tabs.
 Welcome to the wonderful world of First Amendment law!